 - Settlement of a Claim

 An indemnity is due when the county loss trigger is identified for the insured county, or adjacent county.
 Only one indemnity payment per insurance period or per planting period, when applicable, per acre is allowed.

 - Administrative Fees and Premium

 An administrative fee and premium for the crop covered by each HIP-WI Endorsement will be due in addition to any administrative fee(s) and/or premium(s) of the underlying policy.
-However, the HIP-WI administrative fee may be waived if you qualify as a limited resource farmer, a Beginning Farmer Rancher (BFR) or a Veteran Farmer Rancher (VFR).
+The HIP-WI endorsement attaches only to the underlying policy and not to an endorsement.
+Therefore, only one admin fee is charged for HIP-WI coverage.
+However, the HIP-WI administrative fee may be waived if you qualify as a limited resource farmer, a Beginning Farmer Rancher (BFR), or a Veteran Farmer Rancher (VFR).